The scheme originally opened for applications on 20 April 2020. This has to be done through HMRC’s website.

 HMRC has a calculator to help employers work out the figures they needed when they completed a claim through the scheme.
 It also gives a detailed breakdown of calculations for each pay period.

-Employers could also choose to top up an employee’s salary beyond this, but there was no obligation on the employer to do this as part of the scheme.
-They also needed to pay the employee all the grant they received for their gross pay.
-They couldn’t charge any fees from the grant or allow any salary sacrifice agreement to reduce to reduce the level of grant received.
+Employers can choose to top up an employee’s salary on top of the furlough pay, but there is no obligation on them to do this as part of the scheme.
+They need to pay the employee all the grant they received for their gross pay.
+They can’t charge any fees from the grant or allow any salary sacrifice agreement to reduce the level of grant received.

-The grant covered whichever was the lowest of either 80% of an employee’s regular earnings or £2,500 per month, plus the associated employer NICs and minimum automatic enrolment employer pension contributions on any subsidised earnings.
+The grant covered the lower of either 80% of an employee’s regular earnings or £2,500 per month, plus the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions on any subsidised earnings.

 Employers had to calculate the 80% using the employee’s actual earnings before tax, as of their last pay period prior to 19 March 2020 and they couldn’t include any discretionary fees, commission or bonuses.
 Any regular payments the employer is obliged to pay including past overtime, fees and compulsory commission payments could be included.